Undergraduate students

 Key terms for undergraduate students

-Need based means that we award financial aid entirely based on your family's financial circumstances.
+- Need based means that we offer financial aid entirely based on your family's financial circumstances.